aliwocha/task-manager/README.md

 **The applications is _IN PROGRESS_**.

 Functionalities implemented so far:
-* endpoints with CRUD methods for Category and Task entities
+* endpoints with CRUD methods for all entities
 * getting tasks assigned to particular category
 * validation of data
 * scheduling of task status
 * exception handling
 * integration with H2 database
+* API documentation by Swagger
+* pagination

 Functionalities to be implemented:
-* pagination
 * authentication provided by Spring Security
 * unit tests
 * integration with MySQL or PostgreSQL
-* API documentation by Swagger
 * frontend of the app
 * deployment to the public server (e.g. Heroku)